crockeo/taskn/README.md

 - Explicitly annotating the task with the note you want to open
 - Adding a special notation that means "generate a filename for this"

-I just decided to make the latter the default behavio because...well I just like it more.
+I just decided to make the latter the default behavior because...well I just like it more.

 ## Contributing